Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

-Telerik.Sitefinity.Samples.Quantum
+Progress.Sitefinity.Samples.Quantum
 ==================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Quantum.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Quantum.CI/)

-The Quantum sample project showcases all Sitefinity features available out of the box in a aestethically designed Quantum Portable Computers website.
-This starter kit is designed to help business users get up to speed quickly using Sitefinity and gives developers a way to easily add custom features to it.
-The Quantum website is perfect for doing Sitefinity demos to project stakeholders.
+The Quantum sample project showcases all Sitefinity CMS features available out of the box in a aestethically designed Quantum Portable Computers website.
+This starter kit is designed to help business users get up to speed quickly using Sitefinity CMS and gives developers a way to easily add custom features to it.
+The Quantum website is perfect for doing Sitefinity CMS demos to project stakeholders.

-The main purpose of the Quantum project is to provide a real life example of how users can practically utilize the core features of Sitefinity thus bringing value to organizations by empowering non-technical employees to quickly and efficiently manage their content.
+The main purpose of the Quantum project is to provide a real life example of how users can practically utilize the core features of Sitefinity CMS thus bringing value to organizations by empowering non-technical employees to quickly and efficiently manage their content.

 The Quantum project is based on few principles: